-Ingrown Eyelash (Trichiasis) Treatment
+Ingrown Eyelash (Trichiasis) Treatment in Downtown Manhattan, NYC

 If you’ve ever had an ingrown hair on your face or body, you know how painful it can be.
 When you develop an ingrown eyelash, called trichiasis, it’s just as irritating.
 If you don’t remove ingrown eyelashes, you risk more than your comfort.
 Symptoms can worsen without proper ingrown eyelash treatment — and even lead to vision loss.
 Call the experts who know how to treat an ingrown eyelash at Eye Physicians in New York City.
 They’re near me in Downtown Manhattan.
 Don’t wait for severe consequences; do it now.